jundalisay/spblist/content/en/research/poincare/science/chapter-02d.md

 A < C.
 ```

-Let us now see how this notion is generalised, and how from it may be derived the concept of continuums of several dimensions.
+How is this notion generalised?

-Consider any two aggregates of sensations.
-We can either distinguish between them, or
+How from it may be derived the concept of continuums of several dimensions?

-we cannot; just as in Fechner’s experiments the weight of 10 grams could be distinguished from the weight of 12 grams, but not from the weight of 11 grams.
+Consider any 2 aggregates of sensations.
+We can either distinguish between them, or we cannot, just as in Fechner’s experiments the weight of 10 grams could be distinguished from the weight of 12 grams, but not from the weight of 11 grams.

 This is all that is required to construct the continuum of several dimensions.